 Entrepreneurs: Kristi Ison

 Float Baby is a spa for babies in Houston, Texas.
-Babies as young as 2 weeks old can float in a pool of warm water while wearing a donut-shaped floating device around their necks.
+This donut-shaped floating device can be wearing by babies as young as 2 weeks old around their necks and float in a pool of warm water.

 Kristi Ison, a medical device industry specialist and mother of two, is the proud founder and sole owner of Float Baby.